About Age at Work

 We are all living for longer, which means that the majority of us are likely to be working for longer too.
-In Wales, one third for the workforce is aged 50 or over and by 2023, half of all adults in the UK will be over 50 years old.
+In Wales, one third of the workforce is aged 50 or over and by 2023, half of all adults in the UK will be over 50 years old.

 Both your customers and your workforce are ageing.
 So, recruiting, retaining and retraining older individuals in the workplace is essential for businesses and the wider economy.
 Businesses need to take action now to prevent early exit from the workplace, support later life working and make the most of benefits of intergenerational workplaces.